 Problem 4.
 (16 points) With all this data in hand, you make your pitch on Shark Tank.
-You have five main points you want to talk about in your pitch, but unfortunately you are very nervous and there is a 30% probability you will fail to describe each of the five points.
-You try to calm your nerves by cracking jokes about CE 311S as you go, at an average rate of one per minute.
+You have six main points you want to talk about in your pitch, but unfortunately you are very nervous and there is a 40% probability you will fail to describe each of the five points.
+You try to calm your nerves by cracking jokes about CE 311S as you go, at an average rate of two per minute.
 Unfortunately, the investors have not taken CE 311S and do not get your jokes - so after your third joke they interrupt and tell you to just get to the point.
+After this point, you will not tell any more jokes.

-- (a) (4) What is the probability you properly describe at least three of your five main points? - (b) (4) If your pitch lasts six minutes in total, what are the mean and standard deviation of the number of jokes you tell? - (c) (4) What is the probability that your first joke comes at least two minutes into your pitch? - (d) (4)(What are the mean and standard deviation of the time until the investors tell you to stop joking?
+- (a) (4) What is the probability you properly describe at least three of your five main points? - (b) (4) If your pitch lasts two minutes in total, what are the mean and standard deviation of the number of jokes you tell? - (c) (4) What is the probability that your first joke comes at least 30 seconds into your pitch? - (d) (4) What are the mean and standard deviation of the time until the investors tell you to stop joking?
+(For this part, you can assume that your pitch might go longer than two minutes, and that you talk long enough for them to tell you to stop.)

 Problem 5.
 (20 points) Unfortunately you fail to secure funding from Shark Tank.
 Your cousin instead convinces you to invest money in two shady cryptocurrencies they are involved with, bUTcoin and CAEEthereum, as an alternative means to raise capital.
-The return for each cryptocurrency is lognormally distributed, with $\mu = -1$ and $\sigma = 1$, and the amount of money you will end up with is your initial investment multiplied by the return.
+The return for each cryptocurrency is lognormally distributed, with $\mu = -1$ and $\sigma = 1$ , and the amount of money you will end up with is your initial investment multiplied by the return.
 (Example: if you invest \$500 in bUTcoin and its return is 1.5, you will end up with \$750; if its return is 0.5 you will end up with \$250).
-The returns are correlated, with $\rho = +0.5$.
+The returns are correlated, with $\rho = +0.7$ .
 You have a total of \$1000 to invest.